vasilis-stylianou/vasilis-stylianou.github.io/_posts/2018-07-15-expenditures.md

     Total of all Payments = $13,660,703,793.31

-### 2. Define the 'COVERAGE PERIOD' for each payment as the difference (in days) between 'END DATE' and 'START DATE'.
-What is the standard deviation in 'COVERAGE PERIOD'?
-Consider only payments with strictly positive amounts.
+Next, we wish to compute the standard deviation in 'COVERAGE PERIOD' for each payment.
+The 'COVERAGE PERIOD' is defined as the difference (in days) between 'END DATE' and 'START DATE'.
+(Let us consider only payments with strictly positive amounts.)

 ```python